-This course provides the qualified student an opportunity for scientific research under the supervision of a departmental faculty member.
-The topic, time-line, and criteria for evaluation are agreed upon in writing by the student and supervising instructor before the student can register for the course.
+This course provides the qualified student an opportunity for scientific research under the supervision of a department faculty member.
+The topic, timeline, and criteria for evaluation are agreed upon in writing by the student and supervising instructor before the student can register for the course.
 Course may be repeated for a total of 4 credits.
 (A six credit maximum from any combination of BIOL 492, BIOL 496, and BIOL 499 can be counted toward the biology degree.)

 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
 Biology majors may apply no more than nine credits of elementary, intermediate, or advanced topics toward graduation.
-May require additional prerequisites as set by instructor.